-This IBM Redbooks® publication discusses the connectivity options available for use within and beyond the data center for the following IBM System z family of mainframes:
+This IBM® Redbooks® publication describes the connectivity options available for use within and beyond the data center for the IBM z Systems® family of mainframes, which includes these systems:

-The changes to this edition are based on the System z hardware announcement dated July 23, 2013.
+The changes to this edition are based on the z Systems hardware announcement dated January 14, 2015.

-This book is intended for data center planners, IT professionals, system engineers, technical sales staff, and network planners who are involved in the planning of connectivity solutions for System z servers.
+This book is intended for data center planners, IT professionals, systems engineers, technical sales staff, and network planners who are involved in the planning of connectivity solutions for IBM z Systems.

 Table of contents